DEFRA/ffc-doc-statement-data/README.md

 ./scripts/start
 ```

-The application is intended to run a scheduled cron job.
-Therefore the process will exit once complete.
+The application is constantly listening to service bus updates.
-A script is provided to execute the process within an already running Docker container.
+In parallel, every ten minutes, a fresh data publish is ran.
+This is line with this service's prior behaviour as a CRON job.

 ```
 ./scripts/execute